nana0211/SPACEDATAVIZTUTORIAL/README.md

 # SPACE Data Convert Website Usage Guide

 Welcome to our website!
-This guide will walk you through the steps to upload a JSON file, select the desired data columns, and download the data as a CSV file.
+This guide will walk you through the steps to upload a JSON file or a Zip file, select the desired data columns, and download the data as a CSV file.
 ---

 ## Table of Contents